 For the first few posts of The StoryWriting Studio, we want to share some of our writing journeys with you.
 My writing journey begins.

 My journey to publication started back in the early 1980s, while we were attending seminary.
 When my friend, Coralie, told me about a writing for publication workshop that she planned to attend, I found myself envious of the opportunity that had been given her.
-Since we were living at or below the poverty level with our husbands as seminary students, the only way either of us could have an opportunity like that was for it be a gift or scholarship.
+Since we were both seminary students, neither of us could attend on our budgets without a special gift or scholarship.

 Five years later, I was teaching freshman composition at the University of Arkansas at Little Rock (UALR).
-[Some people jokingly refer to UALR as “The University of Absolutely the Last Resort,” since many of younger students would prefer not to commute to college.
-But as a nontraditional student, I knew the value of an education!
-And I was grateful that we had such an excellent university just a few miles from my home.]
+Some people jokingly refer to UALR as “The University of Absolutely the Last Resort,” since many of younger students would prefer not to commute to college.
+But as a nontraditional student, I appreciated the value of my education.
+And I was grateful that we had such an excellent university just a few miles from my home.

 On Friday (2/24), one of my StoryWriting partners, Anita Agers Brooks, will tell her story, “Why I’m a Writer.”
 Then, our StoryWriting partner, Kathryn Graves, will tell her story on Monday (2/27).
 So, stay tuned … we’d love to hear your writing stories, and we look forward to your comments!